 - We are proud to say our route is marked (manually) on Peter Slingsby’s waterproof map of the Cape Peninsula.
 Peter is the last cartographer left in South Africa and has an array of beautifully detailed maps.
-In 2018 we plan to have printed the route on the map, with markings of sacred sites and some service providers.
-However, until then, our logistics team carefully crafts each route, pin pointing the sacred sites with visible dots.

 - Google Maps can be found under route.
 We suggest familiarising yourself with Google Maps going about your journey.

 What are the benefits of having a passport?

 It is compulsory for Products and Service Providers on the Cape Camino website (i.e. establishments and shops) to offer some sort of discount/value-add to pilgrims who have purchased a pilgrim passport.
 Community projects and sacred sites which require entry fees will not offer a discount.

 Our list of discounts is growing everyday as new Service Providers sign up.
 Our categories are:

 Sacred Sites , Food & Restaurants , Accommodation , Activities , Roaming.

 Your Directory will assist with planning where you sleep, eat and do activities.

 2. A relationship with other pilgrims and Service Providers.